tonedefdev/terracreds/README.md

 ```

 Additionally, you can check the `terracreds.log` if logging is enabled for more information

+## List Credentials
+> New in version `2.1.0`

+You can pass in a comma separated list of secrets via `terracreds list -l mysecret,mysecret2` to print out the secret values to the screen.

+You can also setup a list of secrets in the configuration file by using `terracreds config secrets -l mysecret,mysecret2` and then calling `terracreds list --from-config` to print out the secrets.

+There's a helper flag `terracreds list --as-tfvars` which will return the secret values formatted for use with `terraform`.
+Depending on the shell calling this command will determine how you can readily use these values.

+For instance on Linux/macOS you can simply call `eval` to evaluate the output and use those as variables in your current shell.

 ## Setting Up a Vault Provider
 > You can reference example configs in our [repo](https://github.com/tonedefdev/terracreds/blob/main/config.yaml) plus we have example [terraform](https://github.com/tonedefdev/terracreds/tree/main/terraform) code you can reference in order to setup your `AWS` or `Azure` VMs to use `terracreds` for a CI/CD piepline agent or a development workstation